icecream-truck¶

 uv pip install icecream-truck

-Or, install via pip
+Or, install via pip:

 pip install icecream-truck